JimFawcett/Bits/README.md

 # Bits
 Code bits - small compilable demos of syntax, idoms, and small patterns

-Repository holds code demos that are the same as those used in Rust Playground linked from JimFawcett.github.io/RustBits.html
+Repository holds smallish code demos in C++, Rust, C#, Python, and JavaScript, meant for language comparisons.

-Each demo has project structure created using cargo new and suitable for editing in VS Code and running from VS Code terminal using cargo commands.
+Each demo attempts to use the accepted structure and idioms for the demo language.

 https://jimfawcett.github.io/CodeBits.html